masenov9607/Client-Server-application/README.md

 SERVER ALGORITHM EXPLANATION:
 For every new client connection the server save record for it.
-Then the it iterates over all records and processes client's queries if there are any.
+Then the server iterates over all records and processes client's queries if there are any.
-In case of no client queries the server goes in sleep mode for 500 milliseconds and repeate the above procedure again.
+In case of no client queries the server goes in sleep mode for 500 milliseconds and repeat the above procedure again.
-If new queries has been received the server sumbit them in the thread pool and wait for all task to be completed with timeout 1000 miliseconds(1 second).Then move on next iteration over all registered clients.
+If new queries has been received the server submit them in the thread pool and wait for all task to be completed with timeout 1000 miliseconds(1 second).Then move on next iteration over all registered clients.
 When the client want to disconnect from the server it has to send "END" message.
 Thus the server will remove the record for the client.

 TEST CASE:
-The test case is simple echo program which take as a input the text below and for every word it creates new Client which send the word to Server and the server send it back to the client.
+The test case is simple echo program which take as an input the text below and for every word it creates new Client which send the word to Server and the server send it back to the client.

 TEXT: